 But if game is so complex that is really difficult/impossible to present the players all information?
 Well, it is probably a flaw in the game.
 If there is too much going on, most likely that the player action only impact slightly in the result.
 The player will feel that is pure luck.
 He is just a passenger.
 It is the game designer’s job to balance it back; otherwise, it will suffer from bad reputation and bad sales.
 Too shallow or too complex have to be considered equally problems to deal.

 Notice that another possible consequence is when the game becomes a cult hit and the players that endured the gameplay formed a community to share information and demystify the obscure rules.
 A good example is Dwarven Fortress, a super weird and complex game that is loved by many for being weird and complex.
 My suggestion: do not try this path.

 If you expose the whole set of rules and internal numbers, it will become a matter of optimization instead experimentation. (watch the original answer)

 It can be a problem, yes.
-Tic Tac Toe suffers exactly from this problem: you can anticipate the whole match to a point that you CAN guarantee that you will never lose (you cannot guarantee that you will tough).
+Tic-Tac-Toe suffers exactly from this problem: you can anticipate the full match to a point that you CAN guarantee that you will never lose (you cannot guarantee that you will tough).

 But as a designer, you can implement counter measures to fight it.
 Luck and complex decision tree for example.